Understanding Medical Amnesty

 - Stay with the victim until help arrives.

-UNC launched a new Campus Alcohol Policy in fall 2015, which includes Medical Amnesty.
+UNC has a Campus Alcohol Policy which includes Medical Amnesty.
 Under the Policy, students will receive amnesty from judicial sanctions in medical emergencies.

 Medical Amnesty for Drug Use

 If you seek help on behalf of a drug overdose victim, you and the victim will be exempt from certain drug charges.
 Charges include 1.
 Misdemeanor drug possession (e.g., marijuana); 2.
 Felony possession of less than one gram of heroin or one gram of cocaine; 3.
 Possession of drug paraphernalia.